Garam0111/gjeong/README.md

 Repository of bits of codes that originally written or adapted by Garam Jeong.
 Purposes of adaptation was to apply the original codes for a certain target data sturcture.

   - Original: Originally written by Garam Jeong
-  - Adpated: Adapted from oroginal scripts.
-The source of original scripts and the major adaptation were marked at the head descirition of the script.
+  - Adpated: Adapted from scripts written by others.
+Their original scripts and the major adaptation were marked at the head descirition of the script.

 ## Projects summary:
  - COCOA (2024-2025): A longitudinal study on semantic learning of alphabet letters using visual and auditory stimuli before and after formal schooling.